 If you didn’t know, the Snowy Mountains is a small-ish region in the southern parts of New South Wales, on the New South Wales/Victorian border.

-This alpine region is one of just a few places that it does snow with any sort of consistency in Australia.
+This alpine region is one of just a few places where snows with any consistency in Australia.

 A bit of my back story… While I’ve spent most of my life in Australia, I learnt to snowboard while living in Canada many (many, many) years ago.

-Ever since I try to, at least once dust off the snowboard and make the road trip down to Snowy Mountains in southern NSW enjoy a couple of days sliding down the mountains.
+Ever since, I have tried to, at least once, dust off the snowboard and make the road trip down to Snowy Mountains in southern NSW and enjoy a couple of days sliding down the mountains.

 Fun fact about me: I’ve been to almost all the snow resorts on mainland Australia, and I’ve snowboarded on three different continents.
 Am I any good?
 No. But it is fun.

-Here’s a couple of rapid fire questions I often get asked about the Snowy Mountains:
+Here are a couple of rapid-fire questions I often get asked about the Snowy Mountains: